mondbaron/mvg/README.md

 ## Disclaimer

 This project is **not an official project from the *Münchner Verkehrsgesellschaft* (MVG)**.
-It was developed as private project from lack of a documented and openly accessible API.
+It was developed as a private project from lack of a documented and openly accessible API.
 It simply reproduces the requests made by https://www.mvg.de to provide a barrier-free access to local timetable information.

 Therefore, the following **usage restrictions from the [MVG Imprint](https://www.mvg.de/impressum.html) do apply to all users of this package**: